horker/dataquery/README.md

   -ConnectionString "Data Source=localhost;Initial Catalog=AdventureWorks2014;Integrated Security=True"
 ```

 The `Name` parameter is a name for this connection string.
 The `ProviderName` parameter specifies a database provider, such as `System.Data.SqlClient` for SQL Server, `System.Data.OracleClient` for Oracle, and `MySql.Data.MySqlClient` for MySQL.
 You can find a provider name by the `Get-DbProviderFactory` cmdlet;  The `InvariantName` property is what you want.
-The `ConnectionString` parameter is a connection string, which is different depending on database providers.
+The `ConnectionString` parameter is a connection string, which differs depending on database providers.
 See the documentation for your database.

 After the registration, you can give a connection string name, such as `localsql` in the above example, to the first parameter of `Invoke-DataQuery`: